xbeat/Machine-Learning/README.md

 Introduction to Statistical Methods in Machine Learning

 Statistical methods form the backbone of many machine learning algorithms.
 They provide the mathematical foundation for understanding data patterns, making predictions, and drawing insights.
 In this presentation, we'll explore key statistical concepts and their application in machine learning using Python.

+## Explaining P-Value in Data Science with Python

+Understanding P-Value in Data Science

+P-value is a fundamental concept in statistical hypothesis testing.
+It represents the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.
+In data science, p-values help determine the statistical significance of findings.

 ## Sine and Cosine Functions in Data Analysis Time Series, Harmonic Analysis, and Signal Processing in Python